tanvir-ahmed-m4/com0com/ReadMe.txt

 used by device emulation program.

-For example, to send/receive faxes over IP you can connect Windows Fax application to CNCA0 port and t38modem (part of the OpenH323 project) to CNCB0 port.
+For example, to send/receive faxes over IP you can connect Windows Fax application to CNCA0 port and t38modem (http://t38modem.sourceforge.net/) to CNCB0 port.
 In this case the t38modem is a fax modem emulation program.

 The homepage for com0com project is http://com0com.sourceforge.net/.